amjadmajid/ROS2-DRL-Turtlebot3-like-LIDAR-Robot/README.md

-# This repository contains the code for CPR2L.
+# This repository contains the code for a ROS2 implementation of several DRL algorithms for autonumous navigation with the Turtlebot3.

 # **INSTALLATION INSTRUCTIONS**